amyeo/jisho-cli/README.md

 ## Fast startup and lookup
 When `command.py` is executed, the `LOOKUP> ` prompt loads **instantly**.
 Due to a **very simple indexing and lookup algorithm**, word lookups also take less than 0.01 seconds of system time to complete (practical/average case).

 The tradeoff here is memory usage.
 During lookup, it can be from 77 MiB - 157 MiB depending on the query.
-This is still an improvement from outright loading the entire database into memory, which consumes ~5 GiB of RAM based on my testing. (which is why this program was created)
+This is still an improvement from outright loading the entire database into memory, which consumes ~5 GiB of RAM based on my testing. (which is why this program was created).
+It is possible to decrease memory usage even further, however priority is startup and lookup speed, which makes memory usage a fairly reasonable compromise.

 # Dependencies
 ```